zoetlam/Frontendmentor-Challenges-Projects/blog-preview-card/README.md

 If you haven't used Figma before, we recommend reading our "[Figma for developers: How to work with a design file](https://www.frontendmentor.io/articles/figma-for-developers-how-to-work-with-a-design-file-m6CZKZ1rC1)" article.

----

-**⚠️ IMPORTANT ⚠️: Please be sure not to share our design files with anyone else.
-We include `.gitignore` files in the starter code download to help prevent you from accidentally uploading it to GitHub.
-Another easy way to prevent this is to keep the design file separate from your codebase.**

----

 We hope you enjoy the challenge! 🙂